Already missing riders, Tour de France tackles tough Stage 2

 The next-to-last finisher, Rafael Valls, was subsequently diagnosed with a fractured right thigh bone.
 His Bahrain-McLaren team said the Spanish rider also was out of the race.

-Many other riders are bashed up after rain storms made roads as slippery as ice on the Stage 1 route through and around Nice.
+Other riders are bashed up after rain storms made roads as slippery as ice on the Stage 1 route through and around Nice.
+Many arrived for the start of Stage 2 wrapped in bandages.

 Among them is Thibaut Pinot, regarded as France’s best hope for its first Tour title since 1985.
 He was involved in a pile-up in the final dash to the line won by Norwegian rider Alexander Kristoff.